The Pros and Cons of Conversion Vs. New Build for Explorer Yachts

 Often times the next question is "Which is the better value or investment?".

-It is my experience that most conversions lose money when they are sold and cost much more then originally estimated to complete.
-I would say that if you use percentages that the losses are much higher then with custom Explorer yachts.
-Some conversions do sell for more then what their cost to acquire and to convert the vessel.
-Some custom Explorer yachts sell for more then their cost to build even several years later.
+It is my experience that most conversions lose money when they are sold and cost much more than originally estimated to complete.
+I would say that if you use percentages, the losses are much higher than with custom Explorer yachts.
+Some conversions do sell for more then what they cost to acquire and to convert the vessel.
+Some custom Explorer yachts sell for more than their cost to build even several years later.

 I will often hear the client say "I do not care about the resale value."
 This statement holds true right up to the moment they need to sell the vessel, then it is a very big issue.

-In historic terms new builds have been a much better investment over time then conversions.
+In historic terms new builds have been a much better investment over time than conversions.

-The good news is the answer to this if very simple and unambiguous, they are both equally safe if designed and or converted properly.
+The good news is the answer to this is very simple and unambiguous, they are both equally safe if designed and/or converted properly.

 Another question that often gets asked is, "How do I make sure that I am going to get what I was expecting and control costs in a conversion or of a new build Explorer or Expedition vessel?"

 This is again a complex question which starts with looking at all of the criteria needed to meet your goals and putting in place the right team to make sure you can reach them with in the parameters you have created.

 Here is where I have to give myself and All Ocean Yachts a bit of a plug.
 The first thing you need to do is make sure you are working with a group that has a solid background in Expedition yachts.
 EXPLORER YACHTS ARE VERY DIFFERENT FROM A NORMAL BIG WHITE YACHT!
 So find yourself a group that has extensive background in this field.
 The person you are working with needs to understand and know the market to help sort out which is the best place to start, a conversion from scratch, an all ready converted vessel, an existing Explorer or Expedition vessel or new construction of an Explorer / Expedition / Adventure yacht.

 This should always start with the first question above and the list of criteria and mission profile.